Key takeaways

 Scam warning: paid “hold a panda” no longer exists

 Bifengxia’s old hold-a-panda photo program is gone.
 As of 2026 the bases have discontinued close-contact programs nationwide, for panda-welfare and disease-control reasons — there is no official paid hold-a-panda experience anywhere in China now.
 Treat any third-party tout or agency near the bases advertising “内部抱熊猫 / hold a panda” as a scam: they are selling something that either no longer officially exists or is unsafe.
 Don’t pay.
-The keeper experience day above is the closest legitimate hands-on option, and even that involves no holding.
+The keeper experience day was the closest legitimate hands-on option and never involved holding either — and it is not currently bookable, so in 2026 the viewing rail is as close as it gets.

 Practical: getting there, hours, costs